matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 2. REPLACE Statement

-`REPLACE` works exactly like `INSERT` , except that if an old row in the table has the same value as a new row for a `PRIMARY KEY` or a `UNIQUE` index, the old row is deleted before the new row is inserted.
+`REPLACE` works exactly like `INSERT`，except that if an old row in the table has the same value as a new row for a `PRIMARY KEY` or a `UNIQUE` index，the old row is deleted before the new row is inserted。

 ```
 REPLACE